 With all the hustle and bustle around Christmas time, it’s difficult to get together with extended family and friends.
-In order to spend some time with them during the holiday season, host a White Elephant Gift Game Party a week or two before Christmas.
+In order to spend some time with them during the holiday season, why not hose a white elephant gift game party a week or two before Christmas?

 Where Does the Term White Elephant Come From

 The term White Elephant dates back to 17th century Thailand (then Siam).
 A White Elephant was considered a sacred animal and was expensive and difficult to care for.
 They were protected and could not be put to work or just let go.

 The King of Siam would give White Elephants as gifts to people who he wasn’t happy with.
 The cost, uselessness, and burden of caring for the animal would often ruin the recipient.

 In today’s world, many consider a White Elephant gift to be a useless, cumbersome gift that is difficult to get rid of.
 Enter the White Elephant Gift Game.